 First, just read.
 Reading Aristotle on a tablet or a hard cover book doesn't matter.
 No matter how much technology will evolve, reading will remain an elemental human hunger.
 I prefer physical books, but I read on kindle.
 It doesn't matter.
 Just read.

 Second, feel the content before you go deeper.
 For every book I read, I put down five books.
-This is achieved by reading the title, table of contents, preface, editor notes, introduction, etc. Read through couple chapters and if you are still engaged, continue moving forward.
+Read the title, table of contents, preface, editor notes and introduction.
+Read through couple chapters and if you are still engaged, continue moving forward.
 If you are resisting and can't go any further, move on to something else.
 Some good books have value spread evenly throughout the book.
-Many not so good books have value front-loaded and the rest is mostly repitition and anecdotes.
+Many not so good books have value front-loaded and the rest is mostly repetition and anecdotes.

 Third, always ask questions.
 What is the author saying?
 Why is the author saying that?
 Is it a fact or an opinion?
 Pay attention to how sentences and paragraphs are constructed.
 How are some arguments and conclusions being made?
 Are conclusions being made opinionated or fact-based?